Avatarioai/videosdk-plugin/README.md

                                                         2KYXH5#+6CLQOF9+!
 (7JWYRB60221.(%$(+,+-1.+,,-1434343;@JYfhaU

     ```
-- The datachannel is still broadcasting the audio bytes sent the entire room, which we should fix in case of 3 participant room usecase as it ends up being 2x costly.
+- The datachannel is still broadcasting the audio bytes to the entire room, which we should fix in case of 3 participant room usecase as it ends up being 2x costly.